nouhoum/ansible-ec2-play/README.md

     sudo service play start
     sudo service play restart
     sudo service play stop

+## Sample Session
+Database servers should be provisioned before the application servers.

+    # Create a Ubuntu 13.10 micro image in the default availability zone with the default security group.
+    # Define key pair scalaCourses if it does not already exist.
+    ec2Create scalaCoursesDB scalaCourses t1.micro ami-51274050
+    provisionPostgres

+    # Create a Ubuntu 13.10 micro image in the default availability zone with the default security group.
+    # Use the scalaCourses key pair.
+    ec2Create scalaCoursesPlay scalaCourses t1.micro ami-51274050
+    provisionPlay

 ## References
 * [The original source which inspired most of these scripts](https://github.com/phred/5minbootstrap)